We may receive compensation when you click on links to products from our partners.

 How do you want to be recognized as a designer?
 Do you have a particular style that you incorporate into your designs?
 These are the questions you need to ask yourself when creating a graphic design resume.
 More importantly, these are among the questions that the resume needs to answer.

 The hiring manager you are approaching is going to be asking the same set of questions.
-The better your resume can answer them, the more chances you have at getting hired for the job or the project.
+The better your resume can answer them, the more chances you have of getting hired for the job or the project.

 Branding is also a great way to separate yourself from the crown in a wider market.
 Develop a logotype, choose a colour scheme and a design style, and create a resume that tells a good story of who you are as a designer.